raspberrypilearning/cyoa-web/en/step_4.md

 --- task ---
 Open your style.css file now, and you will see that it is blank.

-Add the rules for the different tags you have created into the sheet, remembering to add the curly brackets like this:
+Add the rules for the different tags you have created into the sheet, remembering to add the curly brackets like this, so you can add the declarations:

 a {